 The site plan can be observed in Figure 4.
 The site plan will feature office spaces and carparks for CPB and subcontractor staff.
-Some of the YEMS construction work areas occur within the road reserve, therefore there will be little opportunity to have onsite storage.
-As a result the Greenaway Street Construction Compound will feature storage areas to be used for pipes, equipment and machinery.
+The Construction Compound may also require storage for permanent and temporary materials, and plant and equipment required to complete the work.